 Q. Can start ups get a bank loan without the need for collateral?

 Ans.
-There are some business loan schemes that provide loans without a security or a collateral.
-Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.
+There are some business loan schemes that provide loans without a security, Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.